About the Lab

 Why?
 Because we want to make your learning experience less boring, anxiety-provoking, and frustrating and more enjoyable so you can get the most out of it!
 Check out our advanced research instruments for measuring emotion below.

-We also develop novel technologies to help promote well-being and empathy because we believe in using research and its products to contribute to the public good.
 Looking for the Edmonton Queer History App?
-Click here or navigate to the "EQH App" tab of the CHI-TEA Lab website: "EQH App".
+Click here or navigate to the "EQH App" tab of the CHI-TEA Lab website.

 Research Funded by